christian-deleon/devops-k8s-toolkit/README.md

 - Configuration Management with Ansible
 - GitOps with Flux CD
 - Backup and Disaster-Recovery with Velero
+- Persistent Storage with a NFS Provisioner (Coming Soon)
 - Security
   - RBAC (Coming Soon)
   - Network policies (Coming Soon)